nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 4.1.4 =
+* changed: better compatibility between Autoptimize and ExactDN
+* fixed: CSS, JS, and other resources could be skipped by ExactDN in certain circumstances
+* fixed: Jupiter theme captcha incompatible with ExactDN

 = 4.1.3 =
 * fixed: infinite loop when removing invalid API key
 * fixed: img elements with incorrect attachment ID being replaced with wrong image src